nathanbent/prod-natebentcom/content/posts/vultr-my-favorite-cloud-provider/index.md

 ## My setup
 I have a few services on Vultr that are almost always provisioned;
+Compute:
 - A production VM that I use for Cloud-based services such as
 	- Storage for ongoing projects
 	- Remote access to various resources
 	- Hosting for files
 - A testing VM that I use for testing things I need, or want to use, before they go into production.
 - A connections focused VM that serves as an IPsec endpoint for tunnels between my home and other Cloud providers.
+Storage:
+- I use a 200Gb HDD blockshare for long-term backups.
+I really appreciate that Vultr offers HDD block storage options; it's much cheaper than the nVME options that most other providers are using.
+For document storage and longer-term backupsm this is perfect.

 ## What I like